careerbuilder/DataScienceAPIDocumentation/NextJob.md

 ## Summary

 The Next Job service returns common next jobs for a given carotene ID.
 For example, Administrative Assistant and Office Manager are common next jobs for Receptionists.
-Additionally it returns the set of skills associated with the requested carotene ID, as well as the skills the carotene ID has in common with its next jobs and the missing skills a person should acquire to pursue the next job.
+Additionally it returns carotene description and the set of skills associated with the requested carotene ID, as well as the skills the carotene ID has in common with its next jobs and the missing skills a person should acquire to pursue the next job.
+Moreover, for each job we provide active jobs count based on location passed to the endpoint.
+Salary will be provided based on criteria :
+** if postal_code or cbsa_code is provided we will return for specific area ** if not we will provide nation wide data
+You can get this salary per hour or per year.

 The Next Job service is available at `/core/careerpath/nextjob`.